The importance of Proper Tree Identification: How Do You Know if a Tree is Protected

-Trees play a crucial role in our environment as they provide shade, clean air and aesthetic value to our surroundings.
-However they are not all identical and some are granted additional protection status, making it illegal to carry out any activity without authorization.
-If you’re considering having a tree removed, it’s essential to understand the protection status of the tree being considered and what steps you’ll need to take to ensure compliance with the law.
-The following article we will help you understand the process of determining whether the tree is secured and the steps you need to do to ensure you are following the law.
+Trees play an important role in our environment by providing shade, fresh air, and aesthetic value to our surroundings.
+However they are not all alike and some have an additional status of protection, making it illegal to carry out any activity without authorization.
+If you’re considering having a tree removed it is essential to know the status of protection for the tree you’re considering, and the steps you need to take to comply with the legal requirements.
+The following article we will walk you through the process of discovering whether trees are protected and what you will need to do to ensure that you are following the law.

-A protected tree has been subjected to certain legal restrictions and it is unlawful to do work on such a tree without the required permissions.
-There are two types of protection that a tree may have - statutory protection and preservation orders.
+A protected tree is one that has been subjected to certain legal restrictions, and it’s illegal to work on a protected tree without having the appropriate permissions.
+There are two types of protection a tree may have - statutory protection and preservation orders.

-In the context of the law trees are protected by laws and under the control of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to safeguard trees of significant value to the public and to ensure that they do not get destroyed or damaged.
+In the context of statutory protection trees are protected by laws and subject to Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant public value and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place from the Secretary of State responsible for Environment.
-Preservation orders for trees are considered to be of exceptional value and are protected from any work, including felling.
+Preservation orders are like TPOs in that they are set up through the secretary of state for the Environment.
+Trees with preservation orders are considered to be of exceptional value and are shielded from any kind of work, including the felling.

-To determine if the tree is protected, you will need to check if it is subject to a TPO or preservation order.
-This can be accomplished by contacting the local authority and asking them to look up for records.
+To determine whether the tree is protected, you must to verify if it’s in the process of being subject to an TPO or preservation orders.
+It is done by contacting the authorities in your area and asking them check their archives.

 TPO search

-To find the TPO, you can contact an Tree and Woodland officer of your local authority, who will be able to tell you whether the tree is in the protection.
-They will also be able to guide you on the next steps you should follow if the tree is in a protected area.
+If you want to find a TPO to locate one, contact an Tree and Woodland Officer of your local authority.
+They will be able to tell you whether the tree is protected.
+They’ll also be able to guide you about the next steps to follow if the tree is in a protected area.

 Preservation order search